openwisp/netjsongraph.js/README.md

   **Default**: `7`

   The zoom level at which the labels are shown.
 This only works when `render` is set to `map`.
-In the graph mode, the overlapping labels are hidden automatically when zooming.
+  In graph mode, the overlapping labels are hidden automatically when zooming.

 - `dealDataByWorker`